 Further, there are no changes to the current requirement that any development proposal, residential or otherwise, is subject to the Adequate Public Facilities Ordinance (APFO) during the subdivision or site plan approval process.
 The APFO is a separate set of rules, independent of the Zoning Ordinance, that requires the Planning Board to evaluate a proposed development for adequacy of public facilities in terms of transportation, schools, water, sewage, police, fire, and health services.
 Based on the results of APFO tests, the Planning Board may require that a developer contribute to a public facility improvement (e.g. provide a school facility payment or fund an intersection improvement) before development may proceed.
 If a school cluster is under a moratorium, no residential development may be approved, regardless of zoning or master plan staging.

-The zoning code rewrite is a long-term project that has been in progress for more than four years.
+The zoning code rewrite is a long-term project that has been in progress for over five years.
 Public outreach and involvement has been a large and important part of the process throughout the project.
 The Planning Board and staff, as well as the County Council’s Planning, Housing and Economic Development Committee, have worked hard to make the rewrite process as transparent as possible.
 Opportunities for public involvement have included:

 - three County Council public hearings and 13 PHED committee worksessions

-- two rounds of open houses conducted throughout the County with more than 200 attendees;
+- three rounds of open houses conducted throughout the County with more than 250 attendees

-- open office hours at the Planning Department with project staff; and
+- open office hours at the Planning Department with project staff